pi-top/debian-package-build-action/README.md

   -t "${tag}" \
   --push .

-# Check that there are multiple architectures for the build
+# Check that there are multiple architectures for the build (optional)
 docker buildx imagetools inspect "${tag}"
 ```